alicevillar/towers_of_hanoi/README.md

 sys.setrecursionlimit(x)
 ```

 Using the setrecursionlimit() method, we can increase the recursion limit and the program can be executed without errors even on large inputs.

-### :paperclip: My solution to Question 4

- Time complexity for the recursive solution:
-The time complexity for the recursive solution of Tower of Hanoi is O(2^n), where n is the number of discs.
+It is to to avoid a stack overflow.
+However, Python interpreter limits the depths of recursion to avoid infinite recursions, resulting in stack overflows.

 ### Resources: